sedrickkeh/arete-backend/README.md

 This runs the files with nodemon so live changes are reflected.

 ## Todo:
-- [ ] Database pagination
+- [x] Database pagination
-- [ ] Make endpoints for looking for students/tutors
+- [x] Make endpoints for looking for students/tutors
 - [ ] Centralized Error Handling
 - [ ] User Authentication
+- [ ] Sanitize Fields
+- [ ] Logs, compression, other deployment things